Intimate partner violence: Conjoint treatment

 Some estimates show that as many as 50% of couples who experience IPV engage in some form of reciprocal violence.
 Nevertheless, most services address offenders and survivors separately.
 In addition, many couples who have experienced IPV decide to stay together.
 These couples may present to couples or family therapy.
 In fact, 37-58% of couples who seek regular outpatient treatment have experienced physical assault in the past year.
 In these cases, clinicians are faced with the decision as to whether they should accept or refuse to treat these couples.
 Although the use of conjoint treatment for IPV is controversial as it may present a danger to victims and potentially escalate abuse, it may be useful to others, such as couples experiencing situational couple violence.
 Scholars and practitioners in the field call for tailoring of interventions to various sub-types of violence and individuals served.

 Behavioral couple's therapy (BCT) is a cognitive-behavioral approach, typically delivered to outpatients in 15-20 sessions over several months.
 Research suggests that BCT can be effective in reducing IPV when used to treat co-occurring addictions, which is important work because IPV and substance abuse and misuse frequently co-occur.

 Domestic conflict containment program (DCCP) is a highly structured skills-based program whose goal is to teach couples conflict containment skills.

 Physical aggression couples treatment (PACT) is a modification of DCCP, which includes additional psychoeducational components designed to improve relationship quality, including such things as communication skills, fair fighting tactics, and dealing with gender differences, sex, and jealousy.

 The primary goal of domestic violence focused couples treatment (DVFCT) is to end violence with the additional goal of helping couples improve the quality of their relationships.
 It is designed to be conducted over 18 weeks and can be delivered in either individual or multi-couple group format.

 Advocacy

 Advocacy interventions have also been shown to have some benefits under specific circumstances.
 Brief advocacy may provide short-term mental health benefits and reduce abuse, particularly in pregnant women.

+Prevention

+Home visitation programs for children from birth up to two years old, with included screening for parental IPV and referral or education if screening is positive, have been shown to prevent future risk of IPV.
+Universal harm reduction education to patients in reproductive and adolescent healthcare settings has been shown to decrease certain types of IPV.